 Wall Street has its own mythology.
 You often hear a commentator say that the bears are in charge or that the bulls have taken over.
 Analysts like to say they are "bullish" or "bearish" on the market or on a particular stock.
 This has become so common that few people ever stop to explain what these terms mean.
 The meanings are simple and easy to remember.

 In a bull market, stocks show a tendency to go up in price over a period of time.
 This period can be weeks, months or years.
+Typically, the average length of a bull market is approximately 97 months.
 It's not an exact term.
 Instead, it refers more to confident sentiment among investors.
 In practice, it means the market has more buyers than sellers.
 When demand exceeds supply, prices rise.
 Bull markets are most common when the economy is growing, unemployment is low and inflation is somewhat tame.
 When someone says he is "bullish" on a single stock, he simply means he expects it to rise in price.

 The Source of the Names